-After an entertaining morning in Nara Park we went back to get some lunch at Kasuga Chaya.
+After an entertaining morning in Nara Park, we went back to get some lunch at Kasuga Chaya.
 Its located near all the souvenir shops before you reach the Nandaimon Gate of Todai-ji.
-It’s a cute ticket restaurant where you need to buy your meal tickets from a vending type machine before you take a seat.
+It’s a cute ticket restaurant where you need to buy your meal tickets from a vending-type machine before you take a seat.
 I had a big bowl of Udon.
-The warm soup sure made me feel so good after the early morning wanderings in a cold and cloudy Nara Park.
+The warm soup sure made me feel good after the early morning wandering in a cold and cloudy Nara Park.

 You can find this tree near the Kagami-ike Pond.
 It was getting pretty cold by then, so after we got a couple of shots, we started on our way back to the hotel.